d2l-ai/d2l-en/chapter_appendix_tools/jupyter.md

 ## Edit and Run the Code Locally

 Suppose that the local path of code of the book is "xx/yy/d2l-en/".
 Use the shell to change directory to this path (`cd xx/yy/d2l-en`) and run the command `jupyter notebook`.
-If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing the code of the book, as shown in Figure 14.1.
+If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing the code of the book, as shown in :numref:`fig_jupyter00`.

 ![The folders containing the code in this book. ](../img/jupyter00.png) :width:`600px`
+:label:`fig_jupyter00`

 You can access the notebook files by clicking on the folder displayed on the webpage.
 They usually have the suffix `.ipynb`.
 For the sake of brevity, we create a temporary `test.ipynb` file.
-The content displayed after you click it is as shown in Figure 14.2.
+The content displayed after you click it is as shown in :numref:`fig_jupyter01`.
 This notebook includes a markdown cell and a code cell.
 The content in the markdown cell includes "This is A Title" and "This is text".
 The code cell contains two lines of Python code.

 ![Markdown and code cells in the "text.ipynb" file. ](../img/jupyter01.png) :width:`600px`
+:label:`fig_jupyter01`

 Double click on the markdown cell to enter edit mode.
-Add a new text string "Hello world." at the end of the cell, as shown in Figure 14.3.
+Add a new text string "Hello world." at the end of the cell, as shown in :numref:`fig_jupyter02`.

 ![Edit the markdown cell. ](../img/jupyter02.png) :width:`600px`
+:label:`fig_jupyter02`

-As shown in Figure 14.4, click "Cell" $\rightarrow$ "Run Cells" in the menu bar to run the edited cell.
+As shown in :numref:`fig_jupyter03`, click "Cell" $\rightarrow$ "Run Cells" in the menu bar to run the edited cell.

 ![Run the cell. ](../img/jupyter03.png)
 :width:`600px`
+:label:`fig_jupyter03`

-After running, the markdown cell is as shown in Figure 14.5.
+After running, the markdown cell is as shown in :numref:`fig_jupyter04`.

 ![The markdown cell after editing. ](../img/jupyter04.png) :width:`600px`
+:label:`fig_jupyter04`

 Next, click on the code cell.
-Multiply the elements by 2 after the last line of code, as shown in Figure 14.6.
+Multiply the elements by 2 after the last line of code, as shown in :numref:`fig_jupyter05`.

 ![Edit the code cell. ](../img/jupyter05.png) :width:`600px`
+:label:`fig_jupyter05`

-You can also run the cell with a shortcut ("Ctrl + Enter" by default) and obtain the output result from Figure 14.7.
+You can also run the cell with a shortcut ("Ctrl + Enter" by default) and obtain the output result from :numref:`fig_jupyter06`.

 ![Run the code cell to obtain the output. ](../img/jupyter06.png) :width:`600px`
+:label:`fig_jupyter06`

 When a notebook contains more cells, we can click "Kernel" $\rightarrow$ "Restart & Run All" in the menu bar to run all the cells in the entire notebook.
 By clicking "Help" $\rightarrow$ "Edit Keyboard Shortcuts" in the menu bar, you can edit the shortcuts according to your preferences.